 The timeline planning doc I use is editable and also collects other information to ensure the day goes as smoothly as possible, where both you and I can collaborate.

-However, this guide is meant to be helpful whomever you choose as your photographer!
-That said, every photographer works differently, so please first and foremost check with your wedding photographer if they are an established professional that takes charge of their own workflows and processes.
+However, this guide is meant to be helpful whomever you choose as your photographer.
+That said, every photographer works differently, so please first and foremost check with your wedding photographer.

 However, not everyone has the inclination or budget to hire a planner, but if you have even the skimpiest of wedding funds, I do believe it’s money well spent, that will repay far more than you put in.